mockk/mockk/test-modules/performance-tests/README.md

 ### How to run

-There are 2 ways to execute the benchmark code
+There are two ways to execute the benchmark code

-Basic with Gradle
+#### 1. Basic with Gradle

 ```shell
 ./gradlew benchmark